 1 part lemon balm

 1 part pansy or rose petals

 1/4 part stevia leaf, optional, or honey

-You can place a teaspoon of each into a mason jar or empty spice jar, mix, and store for additional use.
-When you’re ready to brew a cup, place 1 or 2 teaspoons of the mixture into a teapot or a strainer, pour boiling water over tea, steep covered for 5-10 minutes, or until the flavor is to your liking.
-(Steeping covered ensures the volatile oils remain in the tea instead of escaping into the air.)
+You can use a teaspoon or tablespoon to measure each part.
+Put them in a mason jar and mix the herbs together.
+When you’re ready to brew a cup, place 1 or 2 teaspoons of the mixture into a teapot or a strainer, pour nearly boiling water over the herbs, steep covered for 5-10 minutes, or until the flavor is to your liking.
+(Steeping the tea with a cover ensures the volatile oils remain in the tea instead of escaping into the air.)